This post may include affiliate links. Thank you for your support.

 - ½ cup White Wine

-- 4 Cups Reduced sodium Chicken Stock – (can substitute vegetable stock)
+- 4 Cups Reduced sodium Chicken Stock (substitute: chicken bouillon or vegetable stock)

-- 2 (14.5 oz) cans Cannellini Beans or Great Northern Beans – UNDRAINED (SEE NOTES)
+- 2 (14.5 oz) cans White Beans – such as Cannellini Beans or Great Northern Beans; UNDRAINED (SEE NOTES)

-- 1 TBS fresh Parsley leaves – chopped, or more for serving
+- 1 TBS Fresh Italian Parsley – chopped, or more for serving

 Instructions

-- Remove bacon – leave fat: You want about 1 tablespoon of bacon drippings in the pot, if you do not have enough fat, add extra virgin olive oil to pan until you have about 1 tablespoon of liquid (just eyeball this).
+- Rendered Bacon Fat: You want about 1 tablespoon of bacon drippings in the pot.
+If you do not have enough fat, add enough olive oil to pot to make about 1 tablespoon of fat – you can just eyeball it.

-- Saute vegetables: Increase heat to medium high.
-Add shallots, carrot, and celery to pot.
-Cook, stirring frequently until softened, about 3 minutes.
-Add garlic and crushed red pepper flakes, salt and pepper; cook until aromatic, 30 seconds – 1 minute.
+- Sauté Vegetables and Aromatics: Increase the heat to medium high.
+Then, add the shallots, carrot, and celery to the pot.
+Cook, stirring frequently, until the veggies softened, about 3 minutes.
+Add garlic, crushed red pepper flakes, salt, and pepper to the pot.
+Cook, stirring constantly, until aromatic, 30 seconds to 1 minute.

-- Add liquid, beans + herbs: Add the chicken stock, beans with their liquid, rosemary sprigs, bay leaf and parmesan rind (if using).
+- Add the Stock, White Beans, Herbs, and Parmesan Rind: Add the chicken stock, white beans with their liquid, rosemary sprigs, bay leaf, and parmesan rind (if using) to the pot.

-- Boil, then simmer: Increase heat to high and bring soup to a boil.
-Immediately reduce heat to a gentle simmer.
-Cover and simmer for 15-18 minutes.
+- Bring to Boil, then Simmer the White Bean Soup: Increase the heat to high and bring soup to a boil.
+Once boiling, immediately reduce the heat to maintain a gentle simmer.
+Cover the pot and simmer the soup for 15-18 minutes.

-- Add bacon, cream, parsley + parmesan: Use tongs to remove the rosemary sprigs and bay leaf.
-(I leave in the parmesan rind, but you can remove and discard it.)
-Add in the bacon, 1/4 cup of cream, chopped parsley leaves and grated parmesan.
-Taste and adjust for seasoning.
-Taste the soup, add more cream for a richer taste and texture.
+- Add Cooked Bacon, Cream, Parsley, and Grated Cheese: Use tongs to remove and discard the rosemary sprigs and the bay leaf.
+(Note: I leave in the parmesan rind, but you can remove and discard it.
+But, if you're planning on blending the soup, you need to remove the rind first.)
+Stir in the cooked bacon, 1/4 cup of heavy cream, chopped parsley leaves, and grated parmesan.
+Taste the soup and adjust for seasoning, adding more salt and pepper for overall flavor, cream for a richer flavor, and/or specific ingredients for specific flavors.

-- Optional To Thicken Soup: (You can serve the soup as is for a brothy consistency, or you can thicken the soup with one of the two methods below.)
-For an ultra creamy, bisque-like texture, puree the entire soup.
-1. Use an Immersion blender to blend some of the soup until desired consistency is reached.
+- Optional To Thicken Soup: You can serve the bean bacon soup as is for a broth-y consistency.
+Or, you can thicken the soup and make it ultra-creamy with one of the two methods below:1.
+Use an Immersion blender to blend some of the soup until desired consistency is reached.
 Or, use a potato masher to mash some of the beans.
 Blend about 1-2 cups of the soup for a slightly creamy yet rustic texture.2.
 Stand Mixer: Remove 1-2 cups of the soup to a stand mixer.
 Puree the soup and then add the mixture back to the pot. , add back in removed beans.

-- To serve: Ladle soup into serving bowls.
-Garnish with more grated parmesan cheese and fresh herbs.
+- Garnish and Serve Bacon and White Bean Soup: Ladle the soup into serving bowls and garnish with more grated parmesan cheese and fresh herbs.
 Drizzle with a bit of good-quality extra virgin olive oil for a flavorful finish.
 Serve and enjoy!

 Video